vuestorefront/storefront-ui/README.md

 We are currently in a process of building the library.
 If you want to help shaping future of vue and eCommerce UI's we'd be more than happy if you want to contribute!
 [Here](https://github.com/DivanteLtd/storefront-ui/blob/master/CONTRIBUTING.md) you can find all the required information.

-# State of components for this week
+# State of components

-- SfButton - done
-- SfBanner - almost done
-- SfCallToAction - almost done
-- SfHeader - almost done
-- SfBottomnNavigation - in progress
+TBD in a few days once we have current ones docummented.